dotnet-presentations/blazor-workshop/docs/03-show-order-status.md

 2. Blazor, running on the client, tries to match this to a client-side component based on `@page` directive attributes.
 3. However, no match is found, so Blazor falls back on a full-page load navigation in case the URL is meant to be handled by server-side code.
 4. However, the server doesn't have anything that matches this either, so it falls back on rendering the client-side Blazor application.
-5. This time, Blazor sees that nothing matches on either client *or* server, so it falls back on rendering the `NotFoundContent` block from your `App.razor` component.
+5. This time, Blazor sees that nothing matches on either client *or* server, so it falls back on rendering the `NotFound` block from your `App.razor` component.

-If you want to, try changing the content in the `NotFoundContent` block in `App.razor` to see how you can customize this message.
+If you want to, try changing the content in the `NotFound` block in `App.razor` to see how you can customize this message.

 As you can guess, we will make the link actually work by adding a component to match this route.
 Create a file in the `Pages` folder called `MyOrders.razor`, with the following content: